 Nine claims we are willing to defend from this run.

 The no-spec-weakening rule held under pressure.
 Both the mechanical hook and the semantic reviewer caught real violations.
-The hook caught a body-content modification on bounded_log that no other rule matched.
-The reviewer caught a spec-shape modification that the hook missed because its check was keyword-prefix only at the time.
+The hook caught a body-content modification on bounded_log; the reviewer caught a spec-shape modification the hook missed.
 Two layers that fail differently are the boundary.
-One layer alone was not enough.

 Per-attempt commits made the methodology auditable.
-Every implementer iteration is its own commit, with the verifier output captured under logs/<ex>/raw/.
-The reviewer’s audits cite specific HEAD lines.
-The git log is a usable timeline for the failure taxonomy.
-Git was sufficient, once the orchestrator was disciplined about committing on each attempt.
+Every implementer iteration is its own commit, with verifier output under logs/<ex>/raw/ and reviewer audits citing specific HEAD lines.
+Git was sufficient.

 The role split bought what it advertised.
-The architect produced substantive design notes that the implementers followed.
-The implementers self-diagnosed their own failures and named follow-up plans rather than thrashing.
-The reviewer audited the diff with checklist rigor and contributed cross-exercise pattern observations.
-A single Opus call could have done all three jobs, probably.
+The architect produced substantive design notes; the implementers self-diagnosed their own failures rather than thrashing; the reviewer contributed cross-exercise pattern observations.
+A single Opus call could have done all three jobs.
 Whether its review of its own work would have been as honest as a separate role’s, we doubt.

 Per-iteration scoping plus an architect sub-task list kept iterations narrow.
-Each implementer call is directed at the smallest unfinished sub-task from the architect’s design, or at the specific failing function from the latest verifier output.
-The architect’s design note ends in a numbered sub-task list ordered easiest to hardest, each small enough to land in one edit-verus-iterate cycle.
-The orchestrator does the iterating; the implementer does one thing well per call.
+Each implementer call is directed at the smallest unfinished sub-task from the architect’s design or at the specific failing function from the latest verifier output.
+The orchestrator iterates; the implementer does one thing per call.

 Pre-spec witness verification catches operator-time spec bugs.
-Before tagging spec-frozen-<name>, the operator runs ralph/check-spec.sh against a reference implementation at <name>_witness.rs.
-A verus-passing witness means the spec admits a model; a verus-rejecting witness means the spec or the witness is wrong, and the operator fixes one before the agent loop runs.
-Two calibration exercises (bounded_log, marzullo) burned agent cycles on spec bugs this check would have caught at operator time; none of the post-witness-check exercises did.
-An empirical negative test in scripts/test-witness-catches-bad-spec.sh confirms verus rejects a marzullo witness with the Helly-1D precondition stripped.
+Before tagging spec-frozen-<name>, the operator runs ralph/check-spec.sh against a reference implementation.
+A verus-passing witness means the spec admits a model.
+Two calibration exercises (bounded_log, marzullo) burned agent cycles on spec bugs this check would have caught; none of the post-witness-check exercises did.
+An empirical negative test confirms verus rejects a marzullo witness with the Helly-1D precondition stripped.

-Deliberate discovery tests passed, audit-confirmed.
-Two exercises set up specifically to test whether the agent can recognise a known proof family without the architect naming the construct (sensor_poll_honest, counter_filler) verified in one attempt each, then survived a re-audit under the hardened whitelist with each exercise’s prior playbook summary stripped from AGENTS.md.
-Both audits passed in one attempt with solutions structurally identical to the originals.
+Deliberate discovery tests passed, audit-confirmed. sensor_poll_honest and counter_filler verified in one attempt each, then survived a re-audit under the hardened whitelist with their prior playbook summaries stripped from AGENTS.md.
 Two data points on two distinct proof families.
-The methodology supports discovery within an established proof family.

 Witness-access hardening turned the witness into a structural boundary, with an empirical probe to verify it.
-The corrective arc from vec_swap (described in the discovery-and-invention section) produced the operator-territory boundary, the third sandbox layer.
-The deny patterns are verified continuously by the probe script.
-The first clean invention test under the hardened whitelist (swap_multiset) produced a proof structurally different from the operator-authored witness; the invention claim is one data point on one proof family.
+The corrective arc from vec_swap produced the operator-territory boundary.
+The first clean invention test under the hardened whitelist (swap_multiset) produced a proof structurally different from the operator-authored witness.

 The methodology travels on tasks we did not design, at small-to-medium sizes.
 Caveat first: the claim is bounded by size.
-Across two batches against VeruSAGE-Bench tasks (171 B to 3.7 KB), eight of ten attempts verified, and six of those eight passed under deliberately neutral design notes that did not name the Verus tooling family before the implementer ran.
-The methodology travels at this scale.
-It does not yet travel at VeruSAGE-Bench’s full scale, which includes 7-24 KB examples deliberately deferred.
-The detailed batch 2 framing, including the two distinct blocking findings and the next experiment, is in the external-validity section above.
+Across two batches against VeruSAGE-Bench tasks (171 B to 3.7 KB), eight of ten attempts verified, and six of those eight passed under deliberately neutral design notes.
+It does not yet travel at VeruSAGE-Bench’s full scale (7-24 KB examples deliberately deferred).

 What the loop got wrong

 The hook’s spec-preservation check had a known gap.
 It used to look for lines whose first token was requires or ensures, missing the body content underneath.
-The bounded_log REJECT was caught only by the reviewer because the diff touched body lines.
-The hook now walks the frozen file by indentation and extracts the complete clause body, not just keyword lines.
-The fix sits in scripts/git-hooks/pre-commit with tests under scripts/test-hook-spec-preservation.sh.
+The bounded_log REJECT was caught only by the reviewer.
+The hook now walks the frozen file by indentation and extracts the complete clause body.

 The orchestrator used to treat every non-zero claude exit code as verus-failed.
-A rate-limited response, a budget cap firing, a network blip, an invocation error: all produced the same exit code and the loop would try the next iteration against the same transient problem.
+A rate-limited response, a budget cap firing, a network blip all produced the same exit code.
 The first quorum_count run burned 27 rate-limited iterations before its outer ceiling fired.
-The orchestrator now classifies failures by grepping the iteration log against known signatures and exits cleanly on infrastructure failures rather than churning.
-Tests in ralph/test-classify-failure.sh.
+The orchestrator now classifies failures by grepping the iteration log against known signatures.

 The original implementer whitelist allowed witness reads.
-The discovery-test and invention-test framings depend on the agent not reading the operator-authored witness file.
-The original tool whitelist had generic Read and Glob with no path qualifier, so the witness was visible.
-The vec_swap invention test made this concrete: the agent’s iter-1 commit was titled “port witness proof”, and the agent’s own playbook entry recorded the gap honestly.
-We treat that self-flagging as the cleanest possible signal.
-The fix is the operator-territory boundary described above; the original gap is kept here as honest history, and the vec_swap / vec_swap_v2 rows in the results table stay INVALIDATED as evidence rather than being rewritten.
+The vec_swap invention test made this concrete: the agent’s iter-1 commit was titled “port witness proof”, and its own playbook entry recorded the gap honestly.
+The fix is the operator-territory boundary described above; the vec_swap / vec_swap_v2 rows stay INVALIDATED as evidence.

 Fourteen exercises plus ten external-validity tasks is not a benchmark.
 The vericoding paper has 12,504 specifications.
-We have twenty-four total.
+We have twenty-four.
 The generalisations we are comfortable drawing are at the level of “this failure mode exists” or “this rule survived this pressure,” not “success rate equals X percent.”
-The external-validity batch 2 result is meaningful within its declared scope (small-to-medium proof-fn and exec sizes); aggregate-level claims against AutoVerus or VeruSAGE need an aggregate-scale run.

 Where this fits